Skip To The Main Content

 • U.S. District Court Southern District of New York 2008

 Linton Mann III is a Partner in the Firm’s Litigation Practice.
-Linton represents clients in a broad range of high-stakes litigation and investigation matters including securities, shareholder derivative disputes, class actions, antitrust and complex commercial disputes.
+Linton represents clients in complex litigation and investigation matters, including securities, commercial disputes, and anti-discrimination and DEI-related matters.
+He is also a member of the Firm’s Privacy and Cybersecurity Practice, including the Artificial Intelligence Working Group.
 Linton is Co-Chair of the Firm’s Recruiting and United for Justice Committees.
 Linton is consistently named a “Next Generation Partner” by The Legal 500, where sources say he “stands out from his peers for his securities work.”
-Recognized among Crain’s “40 Under 40” and 2023 “Notable LGBTQIA+ Leaders,” Linton was also recognized among the “Best LGBTQ+ Lawyers Under 40” for 2022 by the National LGBTQ+ Bar Association, and has been named a “Rising Star” by the New York Law Journal, Law360, and Euromoney.
-Linton is also recognized by Benchmark Litigation as a “Future Star” and was formerly a repeat honoree on Benchmark Litigation’s “40 & Under List.”
+Recognized among Crain’s “40 Under 40” and 2023 “Notable LGBTQIA+ Leaders,” Linton was also recognized among the “Best LGBTQ+ Lawyers Under 40” for 2022 by the National LGBTQ+ Bar Association, and has been named a “Rising Star” by the New York Law JournalLaw360 and Euromoney.
+Linton is also recognized by Euromoney’s Benchmark Litigation as a “Future Star” and was a repeat honoree on Benchmark Litigation’s “40 & Under List.”

 Linton is the Chair of the Board of Trustees for Uncommon Charter Schools New York City, which oversees twenty-four public charter schools in Brooklyn, New York.
 He is also Chair of the Board of Directors of Manhattan Legal Services, a program of Legal Services NYC, the largest provider of pro bono civil legal services in the country.
-In 2023, Linton was one of four recipients of the Pro Bono Service Award from the Legal Services Corporation.
+In 2023, Linton was one of four recipients of the Pro Bono Service Award from the Legal Services Corporation, and the Chief Judge of New York’s Court of Appeals appointed Linton to the Permanent Commission on Access to Justice, which has a mission to expand access to civil legal services and improve access to justice generally.

 Linton’s representative experience includes: